haraldreingruber/blog/pair-programming-tour.md

 I'm an enthusiastic software engineer with 10 years of professional experience working in different areas of visual and spatial computing.
 I have hands-on experience with delivering high-quality software, but I also like working on prototypes/MVPs for measuring traction *before* adding unnecessary complexity.

-Together with friends, I am organizing the [Vienna Unity3D Meetup][unity3d-meetup] trying to build up a local community discussing how to apply software engineering best practices when developing graphics-intensive software.
+Together with friends, I am organizing the [Vienna Unity 3D Meetup][unity3d-meetup].
+Our motivation is to build up a local community for discussing how to apply software engineering best practices when developing graphics-intensive applications with a game engine like Unity.

 [unity3d-meetup]: https://www.meetup.com/Unity-Meetup-Vienna/